 “I think it’s a great way of keeping your trails alive in certain areas.
 If you’re expanding your market, people are going to preserve those ski trails.”

 Growing the sport, he insists, is more important at this point than turning a profit.

-“It’s obviously not a fringe thing this year,” says Carter of the Old Spokes Home.
+“It’s obviously not a fringe thing,” says Carter of the Old Spokes Home.
 “The major players in bike manufacturing are fully involved and the more people we can bring into the sport at this point, the better.
 It’s a way to build the sport rather than making money off of rentals.”

 Bowker agrees.
 At this point, both are focused on growing interest in the sport, but Bowker says he remains optimistic in the sport’s potential.
 In 1999, he started and has since run a cyclocross series for the past 14 years.
 Participation in the race has since grown from 20 to over 100 and he thinks interest in fatbiking’s future could hold something similar.